-U.S. AIR FORCE

-ECFG Senega

 About this Guide

 This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
-The fundamental information contained within will help you

-understand the cultural dimension of your assigned location and gain skills necessary for success (Photo a courtesy of the United Nations).
+The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success.

-The guide consists of 2 parts:
+The guide consists of two parts:

 Part 1 introduces "Culture General," the foundational knowledge you need to operate effectively in any global environment.

-Part 2 presents "Culture Specific" Senegal, focusing on unique cultural features of Senegalese society and designed is to complement other predeployment training. lt applies culture-general concepts to help increase your knowledge assigned of your deployment location.
+Part 2 presents "Culture Specific" Senegal, focusing on unique cultural features of Senegalese society and is designed to complement other predeployment training.
+It applies culture-general concepts to help increase your knowledge of your assigned deployment location.
 For further information, visit the Air Force Culture and Language Center (AFCLC) website at www.airuniversity.af.edu/AFCLC/ or contact AFCLC's Region Team at AFCLC.Region@us.af.mil.

 Disclaimer: All text is the property of the AFCLC and may not be modified by a change in title, content, or labeling.
 It may be reproduced in its current format with the expressed permission of the AFCLC.
 All photography is provided as a courtesy of the US government, Wikimedia, and other sources as indicated.
+Please scroll over images to view captions.

-PART 1 - CULTURE GENERAL What is Culture?
+PART 1 - CULTURE GENERAL

+What is Culture?